 I have question about a specific country that has a national contest

 Please contact the organisers of that contest directly.
-The IOL does not run each national contest, they are run independently from the IOL.
-You can find out the websites and contact details for countries by going to the official website ioling.org and click “countries” in the left menu.
+The IOL is not responsible for national contests, they are run independently from the IOL.
+You can find out the websites and contact details at https://ioling.org/local_organizers/.

 As a student, how can I participate?

-First, check if your country has a national contest already by viewing the listing on IOLing.org (menu to the left, click “countries”).
+First, check if your country has a national contest already by viewing the listing https://ioling.org/local_organizers/.
 You can only participate in the IOL by qualifying through your national contest.

 All questions about specific national contests need to be directed to said national contest, the IOL does not directly organise the national contests.